 - artsNK Dance

 Have delivered a dance festival day engaging boys from LSEG areas in dance activities.
-Interested boys are being supported to transition into a boy’s dance crew. artsNK dance are also providing two digital dance offers; One engaging disabled people in a series of dance sessions that champion physical activity, creativity, social inclusion, friendship, and teamwork within a safe and supportive environment; the second is a series of pre-recorded classes designed for older adults and those with restricted mobility who have been isolated and inactive during lockdown due to ill health, age and living situation.
+Interested boys were supported to transition into a boy’s dance crew. artsNK dance also provided two digital dance offers; One engaging disabled people in a series of dance sessions that champion physical activity, creativity, social inclusion, friendship, and teamwork within a safe and supportive environment; the second is a series of pre-recorded classes designed for older adults and those with restricted mobility who have been isolated and inactive during lockdown due to ill health, age and living situation.

 - Lincolnshire CVS

-Tai Chi and Seated Exercise classes are being provided for people with COPD.
-Following on from the activities participants have the chance to socialise in small groups.
+Tai Chi and Seated Exercise classes were provided for people with COPD.
+Following on from the activities participants had the chance to socialise in small groups.